henriquegalva0/EvitaAI/README.txt

 Hi!
 This is a group Project made by our team EvitaAI.
 The goal of the application is creating a virtual plataform for detecting phishing or malwares disguised in URLs or emails using AI.
 Our main plan is to make this democratic, so as we will present this to big enterprises in order to help people achieve their goals without worrying about data stealing.

-All the frameworks used in our project can be downloaded
+All the frameworks used in our project can be downloaded with pip

-  pip install openai
-  pip install flask
-  pip install google-auth google-auth-oauthlib google-api-python-client
+  pip install openai flask google-auth google-auth-oauthlib google-api-python-client

-There are 5 files we didn't publish here.
+There are 5 files we didn't publish here for security measures.

   # credentials.json
 This file contains the parameters that the google API reads to enable accessing emails.